Arms of Christ Cross

 On this page, we take the definition of 'arms' to mean armaments or weapons.
-The Arms of Christ Cross is Christ's armorial bearings or coat of arms.
-The heraldic term is Arma Christi.
-(See also Chi-Rho Cross and other Christograms.)
+The Arms of Christ Cross is Christ's armorial bearings or coat of arms, and the heraldic term is Arma Christi.
+(Other Christograms include the Chi-Rho Cross.)

 The Arms of Christ is an ancient arrangement of implements associated with the Passion.
 For more than 1,000 years this imagery has been used by Christians to contemplate Christ's suffering.